project-gemmi/gemmi/docs/mol.rst

   it returns the symmetric image of ``pos`` that is nearest to ``ref``.
   The last argument can also be set to ``Asu::Same`` or ``Asu::Different``.

-In the reciprocal space, the unit cell can be used to determine interplanar spacing *d*:sub:`hkl` (the resolution corresponding to reflection):
+The unit cell can be used to determine interplanar spacing *d*:sub:`hkl` in the reciprocal space (the resolution corresponding to a reflection):

 .. doctest::